Wardict: the Warden's verdict on your business idea

-Wardict gives you a structured AI-powered validation report with strengths, weaknesses, competitors, risks, and practical next steps before you waste time, money, or reputation.
+A structured validation report with strengths, weaknesses, competitors, risks, and practical next steps before you waste time, money, or reputation.

 Fair.
 Evidence-backed.
 Occasionally savage.